Digital Nomad Life in Comayagua, Honduras

 What residency documents or visas did I need if I will be in Comayagua for a while?

 "If you plan to stay in Comayagua for an extended period, you will need a valid passport with at least six months of validity remaining.
 If you are planning to stay for more than 90 days, you will need to apply for a residency permit or visa extension from the Honduran immigration authorities.
 If you are planning to work or study in Honduras, you will need to apply for the appropriate visa, such as a work visa or student visa.
 This will require additional documentation, such as proof of employment or enrollment in a school.
 It's also important to note that visa requirements can change, so it's always a good idea to check with the Honduran embassy or consulate in your home country before you travel.
 In addition to these documents, it's also recommended to have a return or onward ticket and proof of sufficient funds to support your stay in Honduras.
-Remember that overstaying your visa in Honduras can result in fines and possible deportation, so it's important to keep track of your visa expiration date and apply for extensions or new visas as needed," remarked one foreigner who made the move to Comayagua.
+Remember that overstaying your visa in Honduras can result in fines and possible deportation, so it's important to keep track of your visa expiration date and apply for extensions or new visas as needed," said one person in Comayagua.

 Get Quote